 correcting of typographical errors.
 To avoid delay in

 publication, proofs should be returned in 7 days.

-journal only accepts online submission, through e-mail to
+journal only accepts online submission, through open journal

 manuscript must be accompanied by a cover letter containing